 |Canon 200D||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon 200D|

 |Canon 7D II||Y||stereo||mono||Y||Y||mini||3.0||-||-||-||Canon 7D II|

 |Canon 700D||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon 700D|

 |Canon 1D Mark IV||Y||stereo||none||Y||-||mini||2.0||-||-||-||Canon 1D Mark IV|

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 100D and the Canon 1D Mark III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 100D:

 - More detail: Offers more megapixels (17.9 vs 10.1MP) with a 33% higher linear resolution.